 Withrow Leadership Scholars

-Established by the College of Arts and Sciences Board of Visitors in 1996, the Leadership Scholars program recognizes the brightest and most involved students in the college.
+Established by the Dodge Family College of Arts and Sciences Board of Visitors in 1996, the Leadership Scholars program recognizes the brightest and most involved students in the college.

 Leadership Scholars brings students together from a variety of backgrounds, academic disciplines and experiences for the purpose of expanding their leadership education.
 During bi-monthly meetings, students learn about important aspects of leadership, including ethics, volunteerism, diversity, personal responsibility and other topics.

-The application for 2019-20 is now available on the College of Arts & Sciences’ OrgSync page at:
+The application for 2020-21 will be available on the Dodge Family College of Arts and Sciences’ Engage page at:

 The programs brings students together from a variety of backgrounds, academic disciplines and experiences for the purpose of expanding their leadership education.
 The program is based on three pillars: leadership, service, and community.
 During bi-monthly meetings, students learn about important aspects of leadership, including ethics, volunteerism, diversity, personal responsibility and other topics.
 By learning and serving together, Leadership Scholars gain a stronger sense of their own leadership philosophies and styles.